How do you nurture ‘Know, Like, Trust’?

 > Talk directly to your ideal client – create and position your content to meet their needs.

-> Differentiate your proposition – what can you deliver that others can’t?
+> Make your positioning and messaging memorable – what can you deliver that others can’t?

 > Be clear about what you’re offering – and what you’re not.

-> Make sure people understand where your expertise lies – and use that to build credibility.
+> Make sure people clearly understand where your expertise lies – and use that to build credibility.

-LIKE is about building a sense of the personality of your business into your communications – to help your audience better appreciate who and what they’re potentially buying into.
+LIKE is about building a sense of the personality of you and your business into your writing – to help your audience better appreciate who and what they’re potentially buying into.

-> Which individual would you rather do business with: someone who writes in a boring and impersonal way or someone who sounds friendly and approachable?
+> Which individual would you rather do business with: someone who writes in a boring, formal and impersonal way or someone who sounds friendly and approachable?

 > Raising your profile is great, but you need to tick the ‘likeability’ box too.